The Impact of HBCUs on Diversity in STEM Fields

 UNCF has also invested in several programs that help African American STEM students during their time at college.
 The UNCF/Merck Science Initiative (UMSI), a 15-year partnership between UNCF and Merck, a global healthcare leader, supported 554 African American undergraduate, graduate and postdoctoral science students by providing them with financial support, hands-on training, mentoring, networking relationships, and institutional support.
 Merck awarded UNCF a 10-year, $20 million grant in 1995, and the partnership was renewed in 2006 to provide more than $13 million in additional funding through 2010.
 Recipients have achieved successful careers in biochemistry, microbiology, pharmacology, neuroscience, biophysics, chemistry and bioengineering.

-On Oct.
-10, 2018, UNCF convened 150 fellows and more than 20 faculty members representing more than 40 HBCUs at the 6th Annual HBCU Innovation Summit in Silicon Valley, connecting HBCU leadership, faculty and 150 competitively selected students students to the Silicon Valley tech community.
-Students visited 14 Silicon Valley/Bay Area tech companies, HBCU computer science/engineering faculty shared best practices in computer science pedagogy, and HBCU leadership shared ideas on how HBCUs can support innovation on their respective campuses.
-Students traveled around Silicon Valley and the Bay Area on the “Silicon Valley Tech Trek” and visited summit sponsors, including big-name companies such as Google, Pixar and Twitter.
-Students met chief technology executives and engineers during panels and workshops, and they had the opportunity to network with recruiters, engage in technical and professional development workshops, and interview on-site for jobs and internships.
+For several years, UNCF has conducted the HBCU Innovation Summit in Silicon Valley, connecting HBCU leadership, faculty and hundreds of competitively selected students students to the Silicon Valley tech community.
+Students visit Silicon Valley/Bay Area tech companies, HBCU computer science/engineering faculty share best practices in computer science pedagogy, and HBCU leadership share ideas on how HBCUs can support innovation on their respective campuses.
+Students travel around Silicon Valley and the Bay Area on a “Silicon Valley Tech Trek” and visited summit sponsors, including big-name companies such as Google, Pixar and Twitter.
+Students meet chief technology executives and engineers during panels and workshops, and they network with recruiters, engage in technical and professional development workshops, and interview on-site for jobs and internships.

 Factors that prevent first-generation, low-income African Americans from succeeding in STEM careers are present before, during, and after a student earns his or her degree.
 It is for this reason UNCF is involved from start to finish—from high school to career achievement.
 By providing the right tools and guidance, UNCF looks forward to seeing STEM fields diversify at an increasing rate and to seeing more students reach their goals.